Cobweb: An Incremental and Hierarchical Model of Human-Like Category Learning: Introduction

 \section{Introduction}

-Learning a \textit{category} (or \textit{concept}) involves inferring its structure from a set of stimuli labeled as belonging to it \cite{griffiths2008categorization}.
-Various computational models of concept learning have been proposed under diverse theoretical frameworks.
-Some approaches are \textit{rule-based}, suggesting that concepts are represented as rules formulated within a compositional representation language \cite{kemp2012exploring}.
+Learning a \textit{category} (or \textit{concept}) involves inferring its structure from a set of examples \cite{griffiths2008categorization}.
+Various computational models of concept learning have been proposed under a number of theoretical frameworks.
+Some are \textit{rule-based}, suggesting that concepts are represented as rules formulated within a compositional representation language \cite{kemp2012exploring}.
 These include RULEX \cite{nosofsky1994rule} which generates conjunctive rules and retains their exceptions, the Bayesian description of rules \cite{goodman2008rational}, integrated mental models \cite{goodwin2011mental}, and the algebra of concept learning \cite{feldman2006algebra}.
-Other approaches are \textit{similarity-based}, which span exemplar- and prototype-based models.
+Other approaches are \textit{similarity-based}, including exemplar- and prototype-based models.
 Representative examples are ALCOVE \cite{kruschke1992alcove} and SUSTAIN \cite{love2004sustain}, both of which are exemplar models representing concepts with the weights of connectionist networks.

 Within similarity-based models, a subset involves models that employ rational analysis to learn concepts \cite{anderson1990rational, nosofsky1998optimal, ashby1995categorization, rosseel2002mixture}.
 These models support \textit{incremental learning and updating} of acquired knowledge.
 A limitation of many rational categorization models \cite{anderson1990rational, sanborn2006more, griffiths2007unifying} is that they predominantly propose flat partitions.
 Such representations might not fully capture important psychological effects such as the typicality effect, specifically the processing of atypical instances.